Vjekoslava Huljić: 1986-onwards: Poem and novel writing

 She emerged as a writer in 1986 when she published her first collection of poems, titled Jutrooki.
+The fable Čampro Vjekoslava wrote features Ivan and Hana as the main characters; it was put on stage and performed in 1996 at the Split Puppet Theatre.
+She in turn, heard the fable from her own grandfather who used to tell her the story when she was a child.
+Her book Gen anđela is a book for adults in which she was inspired by magical realism.
+The plot features three generations of women and the main protagonist who is a Chilean with Croatian descent who goes back to her native island in an exploration of her own identity.
 After that, she also published several children's books and novels.
 In 2020, she received the Anto Gardaš Prize for her novel Moj Titanic ne tone.

+During the stay at home measures taken during the COVID-19 pandemic on 28 May 2020, Huljić profesionally recited "Loneliness" bi Rainer Maria Rilke for the literature portal Librarijancija.

 In 2022, Vjekoslava Huljić presented her fourteenth book titled La Petite Marie by publisher Večernji list.
+The book had its promotion at the Bogdan Ogrizović library in Zagreb, where journalist Dražen Klarić and novel editor Žarko Ivković, attended together with literary writer Julijana Matanović and film theorist Daniel Rafaelić.
+Excerpts from the book were read by Anja Šovagović Despot.
 The book, which takes place in Split and Paris, revolves around family life and the search for identity and roots.
 Upon its release, the book was described as the author's "most mature work yet".
+The event was attended by the Huljić family and Vjekoslava appeared dressed in a dark blue suit.

 Creative process

 Describing her creative process, Huljić said in an interview "I was never attracted to camera lights.
 A writer creates in loneliness and silence, and the main role is his creation, not himself.
 I have always preferred to turn to my inner being and the lights of people which attract my attention".
 Discussing her songwriting process, Huljić has revealed that it usually starts with her husband composing a piece of music which elicits a certain type of emotion in her; she mostly uses paper to write songs while a computer she only uses to write books.
 At the beginning of their career, the duo was composing around 120 songs per year.
 As a writer, Vjekoslava Huljić has often produced lyrics that her husband considered to be "very literary" which he urged her to simplify.
 She also revealed during an interview that writing lyrics can take place during the evening as well and that she often dreams lyrics of her songs.